Quantum Algorithm For Estimating Eigenvalue: Introduction

 The remaining structure of this paper is as follows.
 First, in Sec.~\ref{sec: classicalalgorithm}, we review the classical algorithm by the \textit{power method}, which can estimate the largest absolute eigenvalue of some matrix $A$, which in general, does not have to be sparse or well-conditioned.
-In Sec.~\ref{sec: quantumalgorithm}, we present a corresponding quantum algorithm that solves the largest-eigenvalue (in magnitude) problem mentioned above, and it is a direct translation of the classical power method into the quantum setting.
-In Sec.~\ref{sec: discussion}, we then discuss a few possible extensions of our quantum algorithm, including the non-sparse case and how we can modify our algorithm for the \textit{minimum eigenvalue}, as well as extension to a few largest eigenvalues in magnitude.
-In the Appendix~\ref{sec: erroranalysis}, we provide an analysis of the power method, showing that the number of iteration is efficiently low in order to reach the convergence of power method.
-A more careful elaboration of the running time of our quantum algorithm with respect to the number of iterations is provided in Appendix~\ref{sec: elaboration}.
-In Appendix~\ref{app:HHL}, we explain how the original HHL approach is adapted to our case, and in Appendix~\ref{app:Improved}, we show a simplified version of the multiplication application of the matrix, reducing the time complexity.
+In Sec.~\ref{sec: qa}, we present a corresponding quantum algorithm that solves the largest eigenvalue problem mentioned above, and it is a direct translation of the classical power method into the quantum setting.
+Our main result is stated as Theorem~\ref{thm: quantumrunningtime}.
+The advantage over the classical algorithm is discussed subsequently in Sec.~\ref{sec: advantage}.
+In Sec.~\ref{sec: discussion}, we then discuss a few possible extensions of our quantum algorithm, including the non-sparse case and how to modify our algorithm for the \textit{minimum eigenvalue}, as well as an extension to a few largest eigenvalues in magnitude.
+We conclude in Sec.~\ref{sec:conclusions}.
+Additionally, in Appendix~\ref{sec: erroranalysis}, we provide an analysis of the power method, showing that the number of iterations is efficiently low in order to reach the convergence of the power method.
+In Appendix~\ref{sec: HHL}, we revise the original HHL approach and show how it is adapted to our case, and in Appendix~\ref{app:Improved}, we show a simplified version of the multiplication application of the matrix, reducing the time complexity.
+In Appendix~\ref{sec: krylov}, we give more detail on how our algorithm can be extended to build the Krylov subspace and obtain the largest few eigenvalues.